Deepak9912/django-travel-blog/Testing.md

 ![settings](https://user-images.githubusercontent.com/93731898/180003715-a53d78e5-dd7f-4567-b0f0-b8e723280039.PNG)

-A few errors were raised in the settings.py file, however these were related to default django authorisation code and could not be changed to remove the errors.
+A few errors were detected in the settings.py file, however these were related to the default django authorisation code and could not be altered to remove the errors.

 3. urls.py